-- Note 35 The company has used the borrowings from banks for the specific purpose for which it was taken at the balance sheet date, hence not applicable. - Note 36- The Company is engaged in "Road Infrastructure Projects" which in the context of Ind AS 108 "Operating Segment" is considered as the only segment.
+Note 34- The Company is engaged in "Road Infrastructure Projects" which in the context of Ind AS 108 "Operating Segment" is considered as the only segment.
 The Company's activities are restricted within India and hence, no separate geographical segment disclosure is considered necessary.